yowainwright/yowainwright.github.io/about.md

 ## A bit about me, Jeff Wainwright

-When not working, I try to be an active member of the design and developer community; especially JavaScript.
-I enjoy teaching and learning.
-Actively, I ride road bikes, run and try to skateboard everyday.
-However, lately, my outdoor passion has been surfing. 🏄
+Outside of work, I try to be an active member of the design and developer community.
+I ride road bikes, run and try to skateboard everyday.
+Lately, my outdoor passion has been surfing. 🏄

-I'm not a traditionally trained software engineer; I taught myself.
-After going to design school, I became passionate about how software tools I used worked.
-This obsession has led me to care tremendously about how and the why software is made.
+I'm not a traditionally trained software engineer.
+After going to design school, I became passionate about how software tools I used actually worked.
+This obsession has led me to care tremendously about how and why software is made.

 ## Some work history